wilberh/AIFinanceProject/README.md

 4. **Access the UI for the Django-Rest Framework API:**

-   Go to `http://127.0.0.1:8000/api/aifinance` in your web browser and use any of follwoing payloads to (1) get stock price, or (2) trend by country.
+   Go to `http://127.0.0.1:8000/api/aifinance` in your web browser and use any of following payloads to (1) get stock price, or (2) trend by country.

 | API endpoint (GET)  |    Task       |    Payload    |